ChocoChocolatto/challenge/coding-challenge.md

 Coding Challenge Guidelines
 ===========================

-You can pick one of the challenges and try to finish it with 3-4 days.
+You can pick any one of the challenges and try to finish it with 3-4 days.

 Please organize, design, test, document and deploy your code as if it were going into production, then send us a link to the hosted repository (e.g.